What Are Consumer Goods?

 - Relatively low priced

-o, as a result, consumers take time to conclude whether to go ahead with the purchase or not.
-For instance, Clothing, Mobile phones, and sofa sets are all shopping goods.
+So, as a result, consumers take time to conclude whether to go ahead with the purchase or not.
+For instance, Clothing, Mobile phones, and sofa sets are all shopping goods that are consumed on local as well as global scale.
 The highlighting characteristics are as follows:

 - Comparable to related goods